declare-lab/CASCADE/README.md

 ### User Embeddings: Personality features

-Pre-train a cnn-based model to detect personality features from text:
+Pre-train a cnn-based model to detect personality features from text.
+The code utilizes two datasets to train.
+The second dataset [1] can be obatined by requesting the original authors.
 ```
 5. python process_data.py
 6. python train_personality.py